GeorgiySergeev/JavaScript_Training/README.md

-Tamplete for JS PET projects
+Template for PET projects on Parcel build